 We are a biopharmaceutical company with a limited operating history in an emerging regulatory environment.
-We have incurred net losses in each year since our inception in September 2010, including net losses of \$209.4 million, \$238.8 million and \$127.8 million for the years ended December 31, 2018, 2017 and 2016, respectively, and \$20.0 million and \$44.3 million for the three months ended March 31, 2019 and 2018, respectively.
-As of March 31, 2019, we had an accumulated deficit of \$1.0 billion.
+We have incurred net losses in each year since our inception in September 2010, including net losses of \$209.4 million, \$238.8 million and \$127.8 million for the years ended December 31, 2018, 2017 and 2016, respectively, and \$88.0 million for the six months ended June 30, 2018.
+However, for the six months ended June 30, 2019, we had net income of \$3.6 million.
+As of June 30, 2019, we had an accumulated deficit of \$981.3 million.

-The amount of our future net losses will depend, in part, on the rate of our future product sales, offset by the rate of future expenditures, and our ability to obtain funding through equity or debt financings or strategic collaborations.
+The amount of our future net losses or net income will depend, in part, on the rate of our future product sales, offset by the rate of future expenditures, and our ability to obtain funding through equity or debt financings or strategic collaborations.
 Biopharmaceutical product development is a highly speculative undertaking and involves a substantial degree of risk.
 We completed Phase 3 or other BLA-enabling development with all our lead products, UDENYCA® (pegfilgrastim-cbqv), CHS-1420 (our adalimumab (Humira) biosimilar candidate) and CHS-0214 (our etanercept (Enbrel) biosimilar candidate).
 Our BLA for UDENYCA® was accepted for review by the FDA in October 2016, and we received a CRL from the FDA in June 2017.
 We resubmitted our BLA for UDENYCA® on May 3, 2018 and the FDA accepted our resubmission on May 14, 2018.
-Our MAA for UDENYCA® was accepted for review by the EMA in November 2016, and on September 25, 2018, the European Commission ("EC") approved the MAA of UDENYCA®.
+Our MAA for UDENYCA® was accepted for review by the EMA in November 2016, and on September 20, 2018, the European Commission ("EC") approved the MAA of UDENYCA®.
 On November 2, 2018, the FDA approved UDENYCA® as a biosimilar to Neulasta to decrease the incidence of infection, as manifested by febrile neutropenia, in patients with nonmyeloid malignancies receiving myelosuppressive anti-cancer drugs associated with a clinically significant incidence of febrile neutropenia.
 It may be several months before we submit an application for market approval with the relevant regulatory agencies for CHS-1420 and CHS-0214.
 We have not yet initiated clinical trials for CHS-3351 (our ranibizumab (Lucentis) biosimilar) or for CHS- 2020 (our aflibercept (Eylea) biosimilar).
 If we obtain regulatory approval to market a biosimilar product candidate, our future revenue will depend upon the size of any markets in which our product candidates may receive approval and our ability to achieve sufficient market acceptance, pricing, reimbursement from third-party payers, and adequate market share for our product candidates in those markets.
-However, even additional product candidates beyond UDENYCA® gain regulatory approval and are commer
+However, even additional product candidates beyond UDENYCA® gain regulatory approval